 Slowly lowers the leg toward the table -adducting the hip- until motion is restricted.

 Make sure that the hip does not internally rotated and flexed during the test, and the pelvis must be stabilized, as allowing the thigh to drop in flexion and internal rotation would ‘give in’ to the tight tensor fascia latae (TFL) and not accurately test the length.

 What does a positive Ober test mean?

 Ober test is considered positive or negative in these conditions:

-If the ITB is normal, the leg will adduct with the thigh dropping down slightly below the horizontal and the patient won’t experience any pain; in this case, the ober test is called negative.
+If the ITB is normal, the leg will adduct with the thigh dropping down slightly below the horizontal and the patient won’t experience any pain; in this case, the ober’s test is negative.

-If the ITB is tight, the leg would remain in the abducted position and the patient would experience lateral knee pain, in this case, the ober test is called positive.
+If the ITB is tight, the leg would remain in the abducted position and the patient would experience lateral knee pain, in this case, the ober’s test is positive.

-There are No studies support the accuracy of the Ober test for measuring iliotibial band tightness.
+There are No studies support the accuracy of the Obers test for measuring iliotibial band tightness.